VinayVemul/Excel-dashboard/README.md

 # Excel-dashboard
 salesman dashboard using pivot tables.
 1) Dashboard button
-:- click DAshboard button to show the result 2021 to 2022 and regions. how much items was selling. and show the total amount of products and total sales.
+:- click Dashboard button to show the result 2021 to 2022 and regions. how much items was selling. and show the total amount of products and total sales.

 2)product button